Tinggong/Microstructure.jl/docs/src/manual/estimators.md

 Function mcmc! runs on single thread and suitable for testing sampler parameters and inspecting chains for small dataset.
 After optimizing sampler parameters, if you are processing datasets with many voxels, use the threading function for multi-threads processing.
 Refer to multi-threads page for more details.

 ## Neural Networks

+This module currently includes simple multi-layer perceptrons and training data generation function, which allows supervised training of the MLPs on synthesised data with uniform parameter distributions.

 ### Specify a network model for your task